nMckenryan/Borrius-Pokedex-Scraper/README.md

 ### TO DO

-- [] Collate Alolan Forms
+- [] Collate Alolan, Hisui, Galar Forms
   - [] Get this data, and add to dex after original versions (e.g. 30.a? )
 - [] Fix issue with generating Starters intermittently. failing tests.
-- [/] Display Special Encounter Pokemon data
+- [x] Display Special Encounter Pokemon data
   - [ ] Collate (include in search but not basic?)
   - [ ] Get pokemon evolutions data from pokeapi for spec. encounter [ ] Fix: Could not find learned move table for 10186